-BS EN 12021:2014 specifies the compressed air quality testing contaminants as carbon monoxide, carbon dioxide and oil mist.
-In addition, the breathing air testing sets requirements for the amount of oxygen, water, the water vapour dew point and the odour and taste of the air supply.
+BS EN 12021:2014 specifies the compressed air quality testing contaminants like carbon monoxide, carbon dioxide and oil mist.
+Also, the breathing air testing sets requirements for the amount of oxygen, water, the water vapour dew point and the odour and taste of the air supply.

-A failing air compressor pump or failing filtration can cause oil in the air line.
-This gives rise to toxic volatile substances in the air.
+A failing air compressor pump or failing filtration can cause the oil in the air-line.
+This oil gives rise to toxic volatile substances in the air.

 The compressed air quality testing measures the amount of oxygen in the air because a dryer malfunction can reduce the oxygen to an unsafe level.

-Water and water vapour dew point measurements are important to prevent the condensation or freezing of water in the air line.
-This could disrupt the supply of air to the user.
+Water and dew point measurements are essential to prevent the condensation or freezing of water in the air-line.
+This freezing could disrupt the supply of air to the user.

 How often is breathing air testing required?

 Changes in the compressor and filter performance can happen rapidly.
-For this reason, the HSE require that the test is at least every three months.
-For rarely used equipment they require compressed air quality testing before each use.
+For this reason, the HSE requires that the test is at least every three months.
+For rarely used equipment, they require compressed air quality testing before each use.
 Employers must store the records of these tests and repairs for a period of at least five years.